garrandall/popular-music-data/tracks/free-me-from-my-freedom-bonnie-pointer.md

 Once I left for greener pastures
 But the grass was stone
-Ooh, if you pave your way to glory
+Oh, if you pave your way to glory
 The road leads back to home
 Don't make me wait too long